 In celebration of Women's Month, Stellenbosch 中国体育彩票 (SU) is shining a spotlight on extraordinary staff and students on our campus who champion women's rights and gender equality.
 Through their dedication and leadership, they inspire and drive positive change within our community.
 Rabia Abba Omar is a researcher and curator who is doing a second master's degree at SU while working as coordinator at the Frederik Van Zyl Slabbert (FVZS) Institute for Student Leadership Development.
-She is an outspoken advocate for gender equality and women's rights – her current research looks at the artistic portrayal of violence against women in South Africa.
+She is also a core team member of the UNESCO Chair for Intercultural Competences at SU, focusing on gender equity.?
+An outspoken advocate for gender equality and women's rights, her current research looks at the artistic portrayal of violence against women in South Africa.

 Can you tell us more about your area of research?